SebastianBrazil/TaskTracker/README.md

 Task Tracker

-Desc
+This website's purpose is to keep track of tasks that are created by the user.

 2/12/24 pt 1: Created absolute basics for layout and display elements.
+2/12/24 pt 2: I got the creation of the tasks and local storage to work, but I was unable to have the setting to modify the cards.